Electromagnetic characteristics as probes into the inner structures of the predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular states: The magnetic moment properties of the predicted molecules

-Given the consistency between our calculated mass spectra for the $\Xi_c^{(',*)}D^{(*)}_s$-type double-charm hidden-strangeness molecular pentaquarks and those reported in Ref. \cite{Yalikun:2023waw}, we do not reproduce the detailed mass spectrum results in this work.
-Instead, we focus on their spatial wave functions obtained from these mass spectrum calculations, which play essential role in determining their electromagnetic properties.
-It is important to note that the spatial wave functions of the hadronic molecular states depend sensitively on the input binding energies \cite{Chen:2017xat}.
-However, these predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks have not yet been experimentally observed, it is theoretically well established that the molecular states are the loosely bound states, characterized by small binding energies and spatially extended wave functions \cite{Chen:2016qju}.
-To systematically analyze their electromagnetic properties, we adopt three representative binding energies: $-0.5$, $-6.0$, and $-12.0$ MeV.
-As an illustration, Fig. \ref{fig:singlefun} shows the spatial wave functions of the ten predicted $S$-wave $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks from single-channel analysis, corresponding to these three binding energies.
-As can be observed from Fig. \ref{fig:singlefun}, a smaller binding energy of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks corresponds to a more spatially extended wave function.
+{However, the binding energies of these predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular states remain ambiguous, due to the lack of experimental observation of such states.
+Within the constituent quark model, the determination of the electromagnetic properties of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular states relies on the spatial wave functions and the masses of these molecular states.
+Notably, both the spatial wave functions and the masses are closely related to their binding energies \cite{Chen:2017xat}.
+Although the exact binding energies of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular states are unknown, it is theoretically well established that such molecular states are loosely bound \cite{Chen:2016qju}, characterized by small binding energies and spatially extended wave functions.
+In this study, we consider three representative binding energies $-0.5$, $-6.0$, and $-12.0$ MeV to investigate the electromagnetic properties of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular states.} In the following, we discuss their spatial wave functions.
+As an illustration, Fig. \ref{fig:singlefun} shows the spatial wave functions $u(r)$ of ten predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks corresponding to these three binding energies, {which can be obtained from the quantitative study of their mass spectrum.} As can be observed from Fig. \ref{fig:singlefun}, a smaller binding energy of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks corresponds to a more spatially extended wave function.
 This behavior is consistent with the theoretical picture of the hadronic molecular states, where the weakly bound states are expected to exhibit broader spatial distributions \cite{Chen:2016qju}.

 In alignment with the approaches for the mass spectrum calculations of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks in Ref. \cite{Yalikun:2023waw} and in pursuit of a comprehensive analysis of their electromagnetic properties, we incorporate both $S$-$D$ wave mixing effects and coupled-channel effects in our study.
 These physical mechanisms may play essential role for a rigorous treatment of the electromagnetic characteristics of such systems.
 To facilitate the subsequent discussion, we list the specific $S$- and $D$-wave channels, denoted as $|^{2S+1}L_J\rangle$, considered for the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks when $S$-$D$ wave mixing effects are included: